 The DOL has taken advantage of this authority to extend a number of deadlines relating to participants, beneficiaries and claimants as well as deadlines for plan communications.
 The Department also announced modified fiduciary enforcement policies in the same set of guidance.
 More information about the extensions for participants, beneficiaries and claimants as well as the deadline for a plan to send a COBRA notice is available in our LEGALcurrents here.
 Details on the general extension for plan communications and the Department’s modified fiduciary enforcement policies for fiduciaries acting diligently and in good faith are available in our LEGALcurrents here.

 In terms of IRS deadlines, as noted above, the IRS’ Notice 2020-23 extended various deadlines that would otherwise fall between April 1st and July 15th until July 15th.
 In addition, the deadline for adoption of pre-approved plan documents for defined benefit plans and associated determination letter applications has been extended from April 30, 2020 to July 31, 2020, and the opening of the submission period for new pre-approved defined benefit plan documents has been delayed until August 31, 2020.
 The deadline for adoption of pre-approved 403(b) documents has been extended from March 31, 2020 to June 30, 2020.
+The IRS has not extended the July 31st deadline for calendar-year plans to file Form 5500 (or file Form 5558 to obtain an extension).

 The Pension Benefit Guaranty Corporation’s (“PBGC”) disaster relief policy is tied to the IRS’ extension authority, and therefore the PBGC has aligned with IRS Notice 2020-23 by providing for the extension of a number of PBGC deadlines until July 15th, as explained in this PBGC press release.
 Affected deadlines include premium payment deadlines but exclude certain deadlines considered to involve risks to plans and the PBGC, such as the deadlines for specified reportable events or for reporting large unpaid contributions.
+As noted above, the contribution deadline for taking contributions into account when calculating variable-rate premiums is the premium due date, which currently is still set at October 15, 2020 for calendar year plans.

 SECTION 125/FSA RELIEF